top of page

 See: https://museumplantinmoretus.be/en/activity/states-imagination.

-Ad Stijnman, 'Colour Letterpress in the long 18th Century: A First Survey', in Printing Colour 1700–1830: Histories, Techniques, Functions and Receptions, eds.
-Margaret Morgan Grasselli and Elizabeth Savage (forthcoming 2025).
+Ad Stijnman, 'Colour Letterpress in the Long 18th Century: A First Survey', in Printing Colour 1700–1830: Histories, Techniques, Functions and Receptions, ed. by Margaret Morgan Grasselli and Elizabeth Savage, Oxford: Oxford University Press, 2025, pp. 73–83 (Proceedings of The British Academy; 263).

-Ad Stijnman, 'Of Furm and Mulde: A Bibliography of Primary Sources on the Production of Stamping and Relief Printing Woodblocks, 1400–1700', in Printing Things, eds.
-Elizabeth Savage and Femke Speelberg (forthcoming 2025).
+Ad Stijnman, 'Of Furm and Mulde: A Bibliography of Primary Sources on the Production of Stamping and Relief Printing Woodblocks, 1400–1700', in Printing Things, ed. by Elizabeth Savage and Femke Speelberg, Oxford: Oxford University Press, (forthcoming 2025).

-The bibliography presents in chronological order the first annotated compilation of 31 textual and visual sources that were written, drawn, and printed to detail the production and printing of woodblocks in Europe from 1400 until c.1700, including sources on stamping fabric in colour and on chiaroscuro colour printing.
-Texts are transcribed, translated into modern English if in a foreign (non-English) language, and annotated.
-Images of the production of wooden stamping and printing matrices are described and annotated.
+§ The bibliography presents in chronological order the first annotated compilation of 31 textual and visual sources that were written, drawn, and printed to detail the production and printing of woodblocks in Europe from 1400 until c.1700, including sources on stamping fabric in colour and on chiaroscuro colour printing.
+Texts are transcribed, translated into modern English if in a non-English language, and annotated.
+Images of the production of wooden stamping and printing matrices are reproduced, described and annotated.

-Ad Stijnman, 'European and Asian Typographic Printing Inks, 1200–1600: A Comparison', Chapter 12 in From Jikji to Gutenberg: The Origins of Book Printing from Cast-Metal Type, Ann Arbor, MI: The Legacy Press (forthcoming 2026).
+Ad Stijnman, 'European and Asian Typographic Printing Inks, 1200–1600: A Comparison', Chapter 12 in From Jikji to Gutenberg: The Origins of Book Printing from Cast-Metal Type, ed. by Cathleen A. Baker, Ann Arbor, MI: The Legacy Press (forthcoming 2026).

 § The Chapter includes an Appendix with an 'Annotated bibliography on the technical examination of printing ink in incunabula', with titles from 1940 to the present.